Lafayette Businessman Buswell Pleads Guilty To Charges In Two Separate Cases

 Buswell also pleaded guilty today before U.S. District Judge Richard T. Haik to a securities fraud case in which he orchestrated an investment scheme that the government contends cost clients $8 million.
 Buswell faces up to 20 years in prison, three years of supervised release, a $250,000 fine, and restitution for the wire fraud count.
 A sentencing date was not set.

-The Federal Bureau of Investigation conducted the investigation.
+The FBI conducted the investigation.
 Assistant U.S. Attorneys Kelly P. Uebinger and Howard C. Parker are prosecuting the case.